 When compared to traditional sources, biotechnology offers an alternative to produce flavors and smells that can reduce the harm to the environment.
 Even natural sources can have a big negative impact on the environment.
 Vanilla has become notorious for the deforestation it is causing in Madagascar, and the processing of the beans creates toxic wastewater.

 When growing oranges, a lot of water is needed, and it usually has to be transported as they are often grown in places with more arid climates, such as Spain or Israel.
-The fruit then has to be transported, cut, peeled and distilled to take out the molecule that gives them flavor.
+The fruit then has to be transported, cut, peeled, and distilled to take out the molecule that gives them flavor.

 Like Isobionics, Phytowelt uses sugar for fermentation, but the company is looking into the possibility of using wood extracts as the raw material to make the process more sustainable.
-“We try to get more into circular bioeconomy and use renewable feedstock to produce a product that is independent of oil,” Assenmacher told me.
+“We try to get more into the circular bioeconomy and use renewable feedstock to produce a product that is independent of oil,” Assenmacher told me.

 Although their raspberry aroma is sold at a higher price, its quality is greater than those produced synthetically.
-The petrochemical processes also yield other molecules that, though chemically similar to R-alpha-lonon, don’t contribute any flavor or can be toxic in larger amounts.
+The petrochemical processes also yield other molecules that, though chemically similar to R-alpha-lonon, don’t contribute any flavor and can be toxic in larger amounts.

 Overall, the reduction of the impact on the environment can be significant.
 “More and more people are interested in the sustainability perspective.
 With the processes that we look at, we look at the life cycle assessment and we have estimated that we have more than 90% lower chemical waste and 80% less CO2 emissions.
 We know for a fact that there’s a significant sustainability benefit,” said Plambech.